veeso/tui-realm/README.md

 ---

-## About tui-realm 🖥
+## About tui-realm 👑

-tui-realm is a **framework** for [tui-rs](https://github.com/fdehau/tui-rs) which provides a layer to simplify the implementation of terminal user interfaces adding the possibility to work with re-usable component with properties and state, as you'd do in React; but that's not all: the input events are handled through a system based on **Messages**, providing you with the possibility to implement `update` functions as happens in Elm.
+tui-realm is a **framework** for [tui](https://github.com/fdehau/tui-rs) which provides a layer to simplify the implementation of terminal user interfaces adding the possibility to work with re-usable component with properties and state, as you'd do in React; but that's not all: the input events are handled through a system based on **Messages**, providing you with the possibility to implement `update` functions as happens in Elm.

 And that's also explains the reason of the name: Realm stands for React and Elm.

 ### Why tui-realm 🤔

 Personally I didn't start this project from scratch.
 I've just decided to make a library out of the already existing code in [termscp](https://github.com/veeso/termscp), which I had just finished at the time I started this project.
-I thought somebody could have found useful this library.
+I thought this library could have come handy for somebody.

 You might be wondering now how much is this project influenced by the development of termscp.
-Well, a lot actully, I won't deny this, so don't expect this library to always try to fit the community needs, I'm just providing you with a tool I've made for myself, but that I wanted to share with the community.
+Well, a lot actually, I won't deny this, so don't expect this library to always try to fit the community needs, I'm just providing you with a tool I've made for myself, but that I wanted to share with the community.

 ---